 - Water: 2 tsp

-- Place a mixing bowl in the freezer to chill.
-Separately, pour the gelatin and cold water into a microwave-safe bowl and mix.
-Let it sit for 5 minutes until it gels.
+- Chill a mixing bowl in freezer for at least 10 minutes.
+Separately, pour gelatin powder and cold water into a microwave-safe bowl.
+Stir to combine and let it sit for 5 minutes until it gels.

 - Pour the heavy cream and buttermilk in the previously chilled bowl.
 Get your mixer but whip on medium speed until it starts to solidify.